kunupat/aws-solution-architect-associate-certification-notes/README.md

   - All inbound traffic is blocked by default
   - All outbound traffic is allowed by default
   - Security groups are **stateful**.
 That is, if you create inbound rule to allow traffic in, that traffic is automatically allowed to go back out
-  - **NACLs** are **stateless**
   - Can't use SG to block specific IPs.
 Use Network Access Control Lists for this purpose

 ### Network Access Control Lists (NACLs)
-  - A VPC comes with a default NACL which allows all inbound and outbound traffic.
+  - A VPC comes with a default NACL which `ALLOWs` all inbound and outbound traffic.
 You can create custom NACLs
   - When a new private(custom) NACL is created, both inbound and outbound rules will be `DENY`
   - One Subnet can only be associated with one NACL.
 However, a NACL can be associated with multiple subnets
   - If a subnet is not associated with a custom NACL, it will be automatically associated with default NACL
-  - The routes are evaluated in numerical **Rule Numbers** order
+  - The routes are evaluated in numerical **Rule Numbers** order starting with the smallest numbered rule
   - NACL gets precendance over SG.
 If NACL rules DENYS traffic and SG ALLOWS it for the same CIDR and Ports, NACL rules be taken into consideration while evaluating open routes
+  - NACLs can span accross multiple AZs, however subnets cannot
+  - **NACLs** are **stateless**

 ### Network Access Translation (NAT)
 - Used to open a route to the internet for the instance which is in a private subnet so that it can get OS patches, download apps, etc.